From Early Success to Exponential Growth

 Leaders at this biopharma giant didn’t set out to reinvent the way the company sourced industry experts and management consultants.
-But after eight years and more than 150 successful projects in functions as diverse as strategy, market access, product launch, lifecycle management, and digital health—across almost all therapeutic areas—it wasn’t hard to see the opportunity.
+But after eight years and more than 200 successful projects in functions as diverse as strategy, clinical solutions, market access, product launch, commercial marketing, lifecycle management, and digital health—across almost all therapeutic areas—it wasn’t hard to see the opportunity.

 The company’s relationship with Business Talent Group (BTG) began in 2011, with a strategic sourcing project designed to help the procurement team streamline an inefficient, fragmented model for engaging agencies across its many global brands.
 Unlike traditional consulting firms, BTG gives clients access to a broad, dynamic marketplace of independent experts and consultants, vetting those we feel are best qualified to take on a project, yet leaving the ultimate choice with individual executives.
 For this project, our client, the director of strategic sourcing, selected a healthcare marketing expert with 10+ years of operating experience across the medical device, pharma, and biotech industries.